SearchRepeat : Repeat the last type of search via n/N.

 This will affect all SearchRepeat integrations done by custom searches, and by

-default also the gn list of all registered search types.
-To change the
+default also the gn list of all registered search types, and the toggling of

 nmap <Leader>gn <Plug>(SearchRepeatHelp)